timothevanmeter/Lotka-Volterra_IBM/README.md

 ## The Individual-Based Model

 The model used here is modified from the [predatorpreywithplot.py](https://sourceforge.net/projects/pycx/files/PyCX-0.1/) file of the [PyCX Project](http://pycx.sourceforge.net/) compiled with Python 2.7.
+The code from the predatorpreywithplot.py file has been modified in several ways, but mainly to enable parallel computing of the simulations using the python **multiprocessing** library.

 The system modeled presents two species R, the resource and P, the predator.
 The system dynamics can be written as follows: